Have you ever wondered where your beliefs and opinions come from?

 Why you read certain newspapers and not others?

-We like to think that we are able to make judgements and decisions in an objective and logical way.
+We like to think that we're able to make judgments and decisions in an objective and logical way.
 But, that's not always the case.

 What Is Confirmation Bias?

-Confirmation bias is the human tendency to selectively gather and process information in order to confirm our assumptions and preconceptions, whether they are true or not.
+Confirmation bias is the human tendency to selectively gather and process information in order to confirm our assumptions and preconceptions — whether they're true or not.

 It not only affects the way we gather information but also how we process and remember it.